What requirements must coffee comply with to be allowed on the European market?

 - If in doubt or to avoid any doubt from your potential buyer, get your coffee analysed by a (preferably EU-accredited) laboratory to test for presence of MRLs.
 This should not cost more than a few hundred euros.

-Although there is no specific limit for green coffee beans, for roasted and ground coffee the maximum OTA level is set at 5 μg/kg, and for instant coffee the maximum level is set at 10 μg/kg.
+In 2022, the European Union set new limits for Ochratoxin A (Regulation (EU) 2022/1370).
+Although there is no specific limit for green coffee beans, the maximum OTA level for roasted and ground coffee has been lowered to 3 μg/kg, and for instant coffee it is 5 μg/kg.
 In general, OTA levels drop during the roasting process, partly because different batches of green coffee are blended (each batch will contain different levels of OTA).
-Note that dark roasting may lower the level of OTA but that OTA is not completely eliminated during the roasting process.
+Note that dark roasting may lower the level of OTA but that OTA is not completely eliminated during the roasting process, so it is important to check the levels in green coffee.

 - Focus on good agricultural, drying, processing and storage practices, for example by adopting Good Agricultural Practices and/or Good Manufacturing Practices.
 These steps have a significant influence on the development of mycotoxins.